Rb. Noord-Nederland - 8187989

 Holding[edit | edit source]

 The Subdistrict Court concluded that the municipality has violated the GDPR by causing data leaks and is therefore liable for damages towards the claimant.
 In the circumstances of this case there was no reason to award material damages compensation, but there is reason to award (limited) immaterial damages to the claimant.
 The Court considered the damage compensation claim based on the Dutch Civil Code.
 The Subdistrict Court arrived at the conclusion that the security measures taken by the claimant could not be regarded as reasonable costs to prevent or limit damage because of the data leaks.
 The municipality can only be responsible for the breach of the social security number, phone number and email address of the claimant, and nothing else.
-It was taken it account that the claimant opted in for the public application process, making his address and name publicly available.
+It was taken into account that the claimant opted in for the public application process, making his address and name publicly available.
 Against this background it cannot be seen that, because of the data leaks, claimant was forced to secure his home to protect himself, his family, and his possessions.
 When it comes to the non-material damage compensation, the Subdistrict Court rules that the claimant had not, or at least insufficiently, demonstrated that he has suffered psychological injury because of the unlawful actions of the municipality.
-Only a strong psychological discomfort, such as temporary feelings of stress or anxiety, is insufficient for compensation of immaterial damage.
+Only a strong psychological discomfort, such as temporary feelings of stress or anxiety, are sufficient for compensation of immaterial damage.
 However, the privacy of the claimant has been violated repeatedly by the municipality because of the unlawful publication of his social security number, the e-mail address, and the telephone number without his consent.
 These data are sensitive by nature, especially the social security number.
 The adverse consequences of leaking these, such as identity fraud, are obvious.
 Therefore, the Court ruled that the claimant was eligible for 500 EUR in non-material damages compensation.

 Comment[edit | edit source]